nellocarotenuto/P2P-Sudoku/README.md

 at least one parameter between ```-mp``` (if running on a different host) and ```-lp``` (if running on the same host).

-For Docker, the application can be run with ```docker run -i -t --name PEER-X p2p-sudoku``` paying attention to specify the name of the container as well as to append application's arguments at the end, after container's name.
+For Docker, the application can be run with ```docker run -i -t --name PEER-X p2p-sudoku``` paying attention to specify the name of the container as well as to append application's arguments at the end, after the name of the image.

 ## Usage
 <p align="center">